 Some consumers report being somewhat disappointed with this violin, but in general, these complaints came from consumers who classified themselves as advanced violinists.
 This is not a model designed for more advanced players.

 It’s a starter kit designed for beginners who are interested in learning how to play the violin.
 It is also a lower priced model that doesn’t use the best quality wood.
-None of this should come as a surprise but this also shouldn’t come as a surprise.
-Consumers looking for a beginner model built with higher quality material should check out the Ricard Bunnel G2 violin.
+None of this should come as a surprise, which is why some of the reviews are a bit confusing.
+If you are looking for a beginner model built with higher quality material should check out the Ricard Bunnel G2 violin instead.

 DZ Strad Violin Review Conclusion and Rating